Discussion

 We have finally arrived at an optimization problem: given the frame rate requirement, what exposure time maximizes SNR?

-The answer in this case is straightforward: it’s the exposure time that corresponds to the value where the frame rate is just fast enough to see the dynamics that you are after.
+The answer in this case is straightforward: it’s the exposure time where the frame rate is just fast enough to see the dynamics that you are after.

 You can of course image at shorter exposure times, but then your SNR will suffer.

-The above discussion is fine from a theoretical perspective.
-But you’re probably wondering how to set the actual value of the exposure time when at the microscope.
+The above discussion is fine from a theoretical perspective, but you’re probably wondering how to set the actual value of the exposure time when at the microscope.
+Or, for that matter, how do you actually set any microscope property?
+After all, you’re not going to have the nice simple plots that I drew above when making your decision.
+Rather, you’re going to have only what you see in the images.

-And what sets the minimum frame rate?
+Another quality of good images is that they satisfy your requirements.
+Do you image fast enough to see the thing that you want to study?
+How do you know what frame rate is required if you haven’t looked yet?
 Here pilot experiments can help.
 You can try a range of exposure times and frame intervals on test samples and see roughly what range of values works.
 You may not arrive at exact values, but you can at least establish a rough order of magnitude.

 Back of the envelope calculations help to pinpoint ranges of parameter values in some scenarios.
 For example, in tracking experiments, if you know the density of particles and their diffusion constants, then you can work out what frame rate is necessary to capture a certain number of frames before a collision occurs with another particle.